microsoft/SEAL/README.md

    this is to copy `sealnetnative.dll` to the same directory where your application's executable is located.

+Alternatively, you can use a NuGet package, see intructions in (NUGET.md)[dotnet/nuget/NUGET.md].

 ## Linux and macOS

 Microsoft SEAL for .NET relies on a native shared library that can be easily configured and built